pmlmodelling/oceanVal/docs/source/how_to_use.rst

 - `model_variable`: A string specifying the name of the model variable to compare against the observations.
 - `obs_path`: The path to the directory containing the observational data files.

+Note: when specifying a directory as `obs_path` ensure that the directory only contains files relevant to the observational variable being registered, as oceanVal will recursively identify and use all netCDF files in the directory.

 The following optional parameters can also be specified:

 - `source_info`: Additional information about the source of the data (e.g. publication details)